Move N Improve Canada is a not-for-profit organization providing physical, mental and spiritual health education to help improve people’s lives.

 MNIC’s workshops for youth are on significant issues such as self-esteem, identity crisis, cyber bulling, social media, tobacco prevention, sexual and drug abuse, suicide prevention and a variety of mental health topics.
 Many workshops are held for everybody in community centers not limited to women and youth.
 MNIC’s Workshops for seniors include both men and women empowering them with hope, fulfillment, spiritual care and physical education in older adulthood.

 MNIC’s Yoga classes have improved its participants’ overall functionality, flexibility and mobility by reducing common aches and pain in the body.
 Online Yoga classes have increased the reach of services to women.
-They are able to take classes from the comforts of their homes.
+They are able to take classes from the comfort of their homes.
 Special breathing exercises taught in classes have helped people improve mindfulness, focus, insomnia, depression, anxiety, memory loss, and breathing problems.
 Prenatal Yoga has helped women with smooth labor.
 Bootcamp classes include cardio, strength training, toning and HIIT.
 Personal Training program has helped women achieve healthy weight through individualized fitness routines and nutrition guidelines.

 MNIC has planned intriguing outdoor activities for ladies such as biking, walking, hiking, zip-lining, sky-diving, breathing exercises while enjoying the sunrise, running, and much more.
 Join us in our humble efforts of becoming an example to the world that an all-inclusive, productive initiatives are possible that turn people’s struggles into strengths through health and wellness.